GL-equivariant modules over polynomial rings in infinitely many variables: Koszul duality and the Fourier transform

 Define $\cF_k$ to be the $k$th homology of $\cF$.
 If $M$ is a module (as opposed to a complex), then

 as an object of $\cV$.
 In particular, $\cF_k(M)=0$ for $k<0$.
 If

 is a short exact sequence of modules, then there is a long exact sequence

-\begin{remark} The above sequence shows that $\cF_0$ is a right-exact functor.
-We note that the $\cF_k$ are \emph{not} the derived functors of $\cF_0$.
-Indeed, it is not difficult to see that $\cF_k$ can fail to vanish on torsion injective objects for $k>0$. \end{remark}
+\begin{remark} The above sequence shows that $\cF_0 \colon \Mod_A^\op \to \Mod_A$ is a right-exact functor.
+The $\cF_k$ are \emph{not} the derived functors of $\cF_0$.
+Indeed, it is not difficult to see that $\cF_k$ can fail to vanish on torsion injective $A$-modules for $k>0$ (which are projective in $\Mod_A^\op$). \end{remark}